Oknehsorod/mono-api/README.md

 ## Token Creation

-To create MonoAPI token you need to visit Official [MonoAPI](https://api.monobank.ua/index.html 'MonoAPI') page and create you token.
+To create MonoAPI token you need to visit Official [MonoAPI](https://api.monobank.ua/index.html 'MonoAPI') page and create your token.

 ## Install